jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   With the CLI version, if you do not assign a version for your platform _OR_ in ''Phonegap Build'' if you do not set the ```phonegap-version``` in config.xml, YOU WILL GET THE LATEST VERSION.
 If you are lucky, your program just works as expected.
 If you are not lucky, you'll get a set of cascading error.

-  Luckily for all of us, Holly Schinsky has written a nice blog post to explain it all: **(NOTE: Holly has not had time to update the article since the move to NPM, use the NPM names, not the names she is using.)**
+  Luckily for all of us, Holly Schinsky has written a nice blog post to explain it all: *(NOTE: Holly has not had time to update the article since the move to NPM, use the NPM names, not the names she is using.)*

   *Cordova/PhoneGap Version Confusion*<br />
   http://devgirl.org/2014/11/07/cordovaphonegap-version-confusion/

 ###<a name=007>7.</a> Not setting "version" for you plugins###

   I've been guilty of this mistake.
 Even worst, I gave people code examples making this mistake.
 I hope those people will read this one day and make the appropriate correction.
+To be clear on this, it now consider *"best practice"* to always use a version number with your plugin.

   In the last ''Top Mistake'' (#6), Holly Schinsky disucussed this in her blog post.
 But just to get the point across, here is a Post from the Nitobi Forum,